ibm-cloud-docs/vmwaresolutions/vmonic/data-security.md

 # Securing your data in VMware Solutions
 {: #data-security-mng-data}

-To ensure that you can securely manage your personal data when you use {{site.data.keyword.vmwaresolutions_full}}, it's important to know what data is stored and encrypted and how you can delete any stored data.
+To ensure that you can securely manage your personal data when you use {{site.data.keyword.cloud}} for VMware® Solutions, it's important to know what data is stored and encrypted and how you can delete any stored data.
 {: shortdesc}

 ## How your data stored and encrypted in VMware Solutions
 {: #data-security-data-storage}

-When a user onboards to VMware® Solutions and orders instances, we store and manage user data of configuration and metadata that is associated with the user and ordered instances.
+When a user onboards to VMware Solutions and orders instances, we store and manage user data of configuration and metadata that is associated with the user and ordered instances.
 That user data includes the following items.

-* For both VMware Solutions Shared and Dedicated:
+* For both VMware Solutions Shared and Dedicated, the user data includes the following items:
    * IBMid (email)
    * Instance configuration information
    * Instance access information such as login credentials to vCloud Director, VMware vCenter Server®, and VMware NSX® Manager.
-* For VMware Solutions Dedicated:
+* For VMware Solutions Dedicated, the user data includes the following items:
    * {{site.data.keyword.cloud_notm}} classic infrastructure credentials (username and API key)

 This configuration data and metadata is stored and managed by IBM.
 It is encrypted at REST and in transit.
 Additionally, sensitive data such as API key and access information are encrypted with customer–specific encryption keys.

 With VMware Solutions Dedicated, you can bring your own data to {{site.data.keyword.cloud_notm}} bare metal servers and {{site.data.keyword.cloud_notm}} File and Block storage that is managed by your VMware instance.
 All of this data is managed by you and not managed by IBM, and you have the option of encrypting it using various solutions.

-These solutions include:
+These solutions include the following options:
-* KMIP for VMware service along with {{site.data.keyword.cloud_notm}} Key Protect or {{site.data.keyword.cloud_notm}} Hyper Protect Crypto Services to enable vSAN™ or VMware vSphere® encryption for your workloads
+* KMIP™ for VMware service along with {{site.data.keyword.cloud_notm}} Key Protect or {{site.data.keyword.cloud_notm}} Hyper Protect Crypto Services to enable vSAN™ or VMware vSphere® encryption for your workloads
-* HyTrust DataControl encryption of your virtual machines, with optional integration with {{site.data.keyword.cloud_notm}} Hyper Protect Crypto Services
+* HyTrust DataControl® encryption of your virtual machines (VMs), with optional integration with {{site.data.keyword.cloud_notm}} Hyper Protect Crypto Services
-* HyTrust KeyControl as a key server that enables vSAN or vSphere encryption for your workloads
+* HyTrust KeyControl™ as a key server that enables vSAN or vSphere encryption for your workloads
 * Other self–managed VMware–compatible encryption technologies

 If you use VMware Solutions Shared, your workload data exists in an IBM–managed cloud infrastructure account.
-You are provided with the default vSphere encryption option for your virtual machines, which uses IBM–managed keys that are backed by the {{site.data.keyword.cloud_notm}} KMIP for VMware and Hyper Protect Crypto Services.
+You are provided with the default vSphere encryption option for your VMs, which uses IBM–managed keys that are backed by the {{site.data.keyword.cloud_notm}} KMIP for VMware and Hyper Protect Crypto Services.
 You can optionally implement your own encryption solutions within your VMware workloads.

 ## How your data stored and encrypted in the VMware Solutions Shared Veeam Availability Suite service
 {: #data-security-data-veeamshared}

-When you onboard to VMware Solutions Shared and order instances, you can get extra services, such as Veeam Availability Suite, which is relevant to data storage and encryption.
+When you onboard to VMware Solutions Shared and order instances, you can get extra services, such as Veeam Availability Suite™, which is relevant to data storage and encryption.

-The Veeam Availability Suite backup storage uses a unique Scale-Out Backup Repository (SOBR) object for each customer.
+The Veeam Availability Suite backup storage uses a unique scale-out backup repository (SOBR) object for each customer.
 The SOBR is programmatically configured for each customer, with a dedicated location on each disk and a generated backup file encryption password.
 The SOBR includes an extent that is backed by IBM block storage in each of the physical data centers within the specific region.
 For example, if the virtual data center is in **Dallas 10**, the SOBR has extents in **Dallas 10**, **Dallas 12**, and **Dallas 13**.
 The SOBR includes a customer-specific Cloud Object Storage bucket for more cost-effective long-term storage and as a second copy.
 Depending on the regions and compliance requirements of each geography, the Cloud Object Storage buckets remain in the same country, which is sometimes the same physical site.

-When you decide to use the Veeam self-service portal to create backup jobs, you identify which vApp and VM instances from any virtual data center in the organization participate in the backup job.
+When you decide to use the Veeam self-service portal to create backup jobs, identify which vApp and VM instances from any virtual data center in the organization participate in the backup job.
 Those backups are stored in the organizations SOBR.

 You can manage (restore or delete) backups in the Veeam self-service portal.
 All backups are deleted if a virtual organization is deleted.